cscart/docs/en/user_guide/look_and_feel/changing_attributes/secondary_currency.rst

 To get and install this add-on, do the following:

-1. Download the Product Prices in the Secondary Currency add-on archive using `this link <https://github.com/cscart/addon-default-secondary-currency/archive/master.zip>`_.
+1. Download the Secondary Currency by Default add-on archive using `this link <https://github.com/cscart/addon-default-secondary-currency/archive/master.zip>`_.

 .. note::